How much does it cost to build an app in 2026?

 - Pre-built components and libraries

-In the initial meeting, we map out the project: business goals, target audience, core features.
-This gives us enough to provide a ballpark estimate.
+- Free consultation.
+Map out the project: business goals, target audience, core features.
+Enough for a ballpark estimate.

-Based on the discovery phase, you receive a fixed-price proposal broken down by sprint.
-You know exactly what you’re getting and what it costs - no surprises.
+- Fixed-price proposal.
+Based on the discovery phase, broken down by sprint.
+You know exactly what you’re getting and what it costs.

 Developer rates in 2026